priyaagulati/todoapp/README.md

 # todoapp
-A todoapp made bu using react js
+A todoapp made using react js